DharaniDJ/DharaniDJ/README.md

 - 🏥 I'm currently working on an idea in the **medtech domain**, specifically focusing on **PACS** (Picture Archiving and Communication System) systems.

-- 🦀  I’m currently learning about **data systems and fundamentals of distributed applications**
+- 🦀  I’m currently learning about **RAG applications** tailored for medical field.

 - 👑 I’m looking to collaborate on **software development projects and have ownership over my work.**